Mortell560/Waterpark/README.md

 - mutool\*

-#### \*Note: this project is solely intended for linux using mutool for all the pdf <-> png conversions however feel free to modify it to your liking to make it work on windows
+#### \*Note: this project is solely intended for linux using mutool for all the pdf <-> png conversions however feel free to modify it to your liking to make it work under win11